 If you want to learn more about the history of the building, you can take a one-hour guided tour at 1 pm.
 These tours take place from Tuesday to Friday and will teach you quite a bit about the cathedral’s history.

 Just like its abandoned places, Minnesota is also notorious for many haunted spots.
-One of these haunted places in Minnesota is the Schmidt Brewery, which is located next to Keg and Case Market.
+One of these haunted places in Minnesota is the Old Schmidt Brewery, which is located at the now, Keg and Case Market.

 The brewery is not just proclaimed haunted by people who want to create an air of mystery around it.
 It’s actually infamous for the cinematic history of the Schmidt family, including gangland kidnappings and random shootings.